rossph3lan/Recipe_Cluster/README.md

 3. Select **Reveal Config Vars**

 4. Add your applications **Vars**
-Such as : "IP" , "MONGO_DBNAME", "MONGO_URI", "PORT" and "SECRET_KEY".
+Such as : "IP", "MONGO_DBNAME", "MONGO_URI", "PORT" and "SECRET_KEY".

 5. Go back to **Settings** and click **Deploy**.